ThandoMashele/MWR-Cybersecurity-Journal-/MWR_CyberSec_Security_Assessment_Report.md

 ## Conclusion

 Six vulnerabilities were identified, including three High severity findings.
 The SQL injection vulnerability represents the most critical risk, enabling full database extraction.
 Combined with admin endpoints discovered via JavaScript analysis and the IDOR on assignment memos, multiple paths to confidentiality breach exist.
-The JWT implementation correctly rejected all tampering attempts — a positive finding.
+The JWT implementation correctly rejected all tampering attempts which is a positive finding.
 Immediate remediation of SQL injection and IDOR is strongly recommended.

 ---